 - Rash or hives

-Some people who abuse Adderall experience an overdose.
+Some people who abuse Adderall experience overdoses, especially if Adderall is combined with other drugs.
 Common overdose symptoms include panic attacks, hallucinations, vertigo, extreme confusion, and coma.

-Seek Help For Adderall Addiction At A Recovery Center
+Help For Adderall Addiction at Our Recovery Center

 As people use drugs, they develop a tolerance for them.
-They have to take more of the drug in order to get the same effect they did the first time they used.
+They have to take more of the drug in order to get the same effect they did the first time they used it.
 When people stop taking it for an extended period, their tolerance decreases.
 If people with an addiction relapse and go back to the same dosage, they’re very likely to overdose.
-Learning the best ways for relapse prevention is the key to long term recovery.
+Learning the best ways for relapse prevention is the key to long-term recovery.

-Addiction treatment centers are facilities that help people recover fully from substance abuse problems.
-Treatment centers that focus on full-body recovery can offer womens addiction treatment programs that help clients heal physically, mentally, and spiritually.
+At Soledad House, we offer a safe, supportive environment for women who are ready to break free from addiction, including Adderall addiction.
+Addiction treatment centers that focus on full-body recovery can offer women’s addiction treatment programs that help clients heal physically, mentally, and spiritually.
 When these programs are paired with a relaxing environment and personalized care, clients have a chance at lasting sobriety.

 If you’re a woman struggling with Adderall abuse, sobriety is possible.
 At Soledad House, we can provide you with the full-body, individualized care that you need to recover.
 Don’t struggle alone.
 Call us today at 866.314.3222.